By: Edmund Lau, CFA

 The actual repayment plan is an income-driven repayment plan.
 Thus, minimize the risk of PSLF by preparing as though it doesn’t exist.
 We discuss managing the risk of public service loan forgiveness later in this article.

 Public service loan forgiveness is a feature of income-driven repayment plans which we dive more into that next.
-If you are confused about income-driven repayment plans, read our Ultimate Guide To Student Loan Forgiveness before continuing.
+If you are confused about income-driven repayment plans, I recommend reading our Ultimate Guide To Student Loan Forgiveness on IDR before continuing.

 There are also individual student loan forgiveness plans such as the NHSC Loan Repayment program.
 This post is not referencing those programs.